frdeange/botserviceMultitenant/README.md

-# Bot Service Multitenant with Teams SSO and Azure OpenAI
+# Bot Service Multitenant with Teams SSO and Azure AI Foundry Agent Service

 This repository hosts a **Microsoft Teams bot** written in Python using the Microsoft Agents SDK.
 It implements:

 - ✅ **Single Sign-On (SSO)** flow recommended by Microsoft for Teams bots
-- ✅ **Azure OpenAI integration** with streaming responses
+- ✅ **Azure AI Foundry Agent Service** with streaming responses and persistent conversation memory
-- ✅ **Conversation memory** for natural, contextual interactions
+- ✅ **Thread-based conversation management** for natural, contextual interactions
 - ✅ **User-Assigned Managed Identity** for secure Azure authentication
 - ✅ **Multi-tenant support** with optional tenant validation
 - ✅ **Automatic token exchange** for seamless authentication